ucsb-seclab/harden-HBFA/CryptoPkg/Readme-OpenSSL3.0.md

 1. This package is only the sample code to show the concept.
 It does not have a full validation and meet the production quality yet.
 Any codes including the API definition, the library and the drivers are subject to change.
-2. Only OpensslLib.inf(For DXE SMM) and OpensslLibMin.inf(For PEI) passed Crypto Unit Test, no other tests.
+2. Only passed Crypto Unit Test, no other tests.
 3. There are some changes that require a more elegant implementation or upstream to openssl.
 For convenience, openssl submodule currently uses Owner's private branch:
 https://github.com/liyi77/openssl/tree/openssl-3.0-POC